grscheller/scheller-linux-archive/notes/archLinuxNotes.md

 ## Wifi Networking

-Connecting to a wifi network from the command line.
+Connecting to a WiFi network from the command line.
 Done from the system console.

 ```